vishnuramana/analogclock/README.md

       this.interval = setInterval(this.updateClock, 1000);

 ## Change Log
+  - **v1.3.0**
+    - Added finer movement of hour hand

   - **v1.2.2**
     - Fixed clock hand centering issues
-    - Removed unwanted
+    - Removed unwanted code

 ## Contribution

 If you wish to contribute to this project, please use the `dev` branch to add your changes and test.
-Make sure all the tests are passed and optimal coverage is present.
+Make sure all the tests are passed and optimal code coverage is present.
 Once you are done with your changes, please raise a PR.

 ## Issues/Feature Requests